CyberSeccy/Open-Source-Uni-Project/README.md

 "I'll take that in cash, please."
 "Error 404"

 For the .pdf output, on the test .mp4 and slides, the software accurately placed 9/10 slides with the 10th featured at the end of the document.
+The only aspect of this software which has been the bane of my existence.
+Transcription and placement of all other key parts work as intended.